ThangHoang54/Movie-Ticket-Reservation-System/README.md

 the modern theaters.
 This project involves using __JavaFX__ to create an intuitive front-end interface and __Java__ to develop the back-end functionality.

+In addition to selling tickets at physical counters, most theaters now offer the convenience of online reservations through their websites.
+This system will faciliate the online booking of movies tickets.
+Each user can make one or more bookings, with each booking linked to a specific movie show.
+The booking includes details of the seats reserved for the chosen show

 ## Feature
 > ___User___